Clever-ISA/Clever-ISA/specs/main.md

 Instructions:
 - 0x0 (jmp): Unconditional normal branch.
 - 0x1 (call): Direct call, pushing the ip of the next instruction to the stack.
 - 0x2 (fcall): Direct call, storing the ip of the next instruction in r14.
-Does not synchronize instruction stream with memory.
 - 0x3 (ret): pops an 8-byte value from from the stack and branches to that address.
 - 0x4 (scall): Supervisor Call (See (Supervisor Call)[#Supervisor-Call])
 - 0x5 (int): Raises the software interrupt `iiii` (See (Software Interrupts)[#Software-Interrupts])
 - 0x8 (ijmp): Indirect normal branch to the destination.
     - 0x8 with h=0xe (fret): Fast Procedure Call Return.
-Does not synchronize instruction stream with memory.
     - 0x8 with h=0xf (ifjmp): Indirect Fast Jump.
-Does not synchronize instruction stream with memory.
 - 0x9 (icall): Indirect call to the destination, pushing the ip of the next instruction to the stack.
 - 0xA (ifcall): Indirect fast call to the address in r15, storing the ip of the next instruction in r14.
-Does not synchronize instruction stream with memory.
 - 0xB (jsm): Jump and Set flags.
 Reads r0 and stores the result in `mode`.
 - 0xC (callsm): Call procedure and set mode.
 If v is set in `h`, then pushes `mode` before `ip`.
 Then loads `mode` with the value in `r0.
 - 0xD (retrsm): Return from procedure and restore `mode`. pops an 8-byte value from the stack and returns to that address.
 Prior to returning, also pops `mode`.

+The `jsm`, `callsm`, and `retrsm` instructions always write to the `mode` register, even if no change occurs - thus these instructions will synchronize the instruction stream with memory before executing code at the destination.

 ##### Supervisor calls